 - Adaptational Badass: This version of Shockwave is much more combat oriented than any other versions.

-- Frickin' Laser Beams: His main form of attack, of course.
+- Energy Weapon: His main form of attack, of course.
 With orbs that focus it and redirect it to form a dynamic arena.

 - Self-Duplication: He clones himself during his boss fight.